caffe2/caffe2.github.io/_docs/faq.md

         +-- <other installed python modules>
 ```

-Your python root is at "$(which python)/../.." .
+There may be multiple Python installations on your machine, but only one should be active at a time.
+Your current Python root is at "$(which python)/../.." .
 If you are using a conda environment then it will be `<Anaconda root directory>/envs/<conda env name>` instead of `/usr/local/` .
 If you are using Anaconda but not an environment, then it will be your Anaconda root directory instead of `/usr/local/`.

+> Note: `pip` will only install into the current environment if `which pip` is in the same directory as `which python`. `conda` will only install into the current environment if `which conda` is in the same directory as `which python`.
+Otherwise, these tools will install into unexpected places that will probably not work correctly.

 When Python imports anything, it first looks in its own site-packages directory and then looks in all directories in the PYTHONPATH environment variable.
-If you are having trouble importing Caffe2 in python (errors such as "ModuleNotFoundError"), then:
+If you are having trouble importing Caffe2 in python, then:

 1. Make sure that you are using the same python that was used to build Caffe2.
 If you installed or uninstalled a new version of python or Anaconda since building Caffe2 then your python may have changed.
 If you are using Anaconda, make sure you are using the same conda environment that was used to build Caffe2.
 2. If Caffe2 is installed into the correct site-packages (the directory structure looks like it does above) and python can still not import Caffe2, then add the current python root to PYTHONPATH by running `export PYTHONPATH="${PYTHONPATH}:$(which python)/../..` and try again.